 Capitalisation clauses are becoming increasingly common in reinsurance contracts.
 These specify that at a certain period of time, typically linked to either the date of the PPO settlement or inception of the treaty, the reinsurer will pay the insurer a lump sum in order to crystallise the reinsurer's liabilities to the insurer in respect of that PPO.
 At this point, any risks previously mitigated by the treaty revert to the insurer.
 The period before capitalisation varies dependant on the nature of the clause and the length of time taken to agree the PPO.
 The size of the lump sum for capitalisation need not necessarily represent the expected cost of the PPO.
 Treaties specify calculations using agreed assumptions and methodology, which may be different from economic principles as a commercial consideration in setting treaties' price levels.
 Insurers' demand for capitalisation clauses will depend on the availability of traditional non-capitalised reinsurance, the difference in reinsurance prices between the two options and the risk appetite of the insurer.
 An insurer taking a capitalisation clause should consider prior to purchase what their strategy is regarding investing the cash they receive.
-Not all risk increases for insurers that use capitalisation clauses.
-As these insurers will not be dependent on reinsurers over the lifetime of the PPO, their credit risk reduces.
+Credit risk will be higher for companies without capitalisation clauses (all else being equal) as these insurers will not be dependent on reinsurers over the lifetime of the PPO.